zenzike/hdbc-performance/README.markdown

     Database System

 I can recommend looking at the [unixODBC documentation][3] to get things set up.
-Use the `ODBCConfig` tool to get your ODBC connection set up, and use the `DataManager` to verify that the connection works.

 To get the postgresql drivers to be configured by ODBC, you'll need to copy the configuration settings across:

     sudo sh -c "cat /usr/share/psqlodbc/odbcinst.ini.template >> /etc/odbcinst.ini"

-Then use ODBCConfig to add a new User DSN using PostgreSQL Unicode and a name of `HDBC`.
+Then use the `ODBCCreateDataSourceQ4` tool to add a new User DSN using PostgreSQL Unicode and a name of `HDBC`.
+Check that it's there using `ODBCManageDataSourcesQ4`.

 Next install HDBC-odbc from cabal: